Warspoot/MTL-Tools/README.md

 # MTL Translation Tools

-A comprehensive translation pipeline for Japanese visual novel/game JSON files using local LLM endpoints (OpenAI-compatible).
+A comprehensive translation pipeline for honse game JSON files using local LLM endpoints (OpenAI-compatible).
+Meant to be used in conjuction to umamusu-translate (extracting files & hachimi format conversion)

 ## Features